tedzards509/mathlib/README.md

 - A collection of values to iterate over like pixels

+A matrix can represent

+- A math matrix

+Since matrices and complex numbers are always used mathematically, they don't have integer counterparts.

 it is designed for speed and usage of SSE, AVX, AVX512, webSIMD, CUDA and NEON thus it makes sense to group pixels into a vec64 since AVX512/VEC64 = 8-bit.
+Maybe I'll add an Array Type that sorts this stuff automatically.
 Every type should not have memory overhead.
-I have some ideas concerning the direction to guide this library, but it should grow by finding useful usages.
+I have some ideas concerning the direction to guide this library, but it should grow as I find useful usages.
 This library is a c++ one, but I plan to add rust, Lua and Python bindings.
 It supports multiple precisions like

 - signed integer i8, i16, i32, i64
 - unsigned integer u8, u16, u32, u64